 “Just because you’re a business that uses video doesn’t mean your videos have to be all business.”

 To do so, B2B brands need to think outside of the B2B box.
 Take inspiration from consumer brands like Volkswagen that use video to delight and inspire their customers.

 As a B2B company, we know how difficult it can be to break down barriers and get the creative juices flowing — but we’re here to help!
 In the past, we’ve covered everything from the first three videos brands should make to mastering customer testimonial videos and even how to use video for social media.
 Now, we’re shining a light on creative ways for B2B brands to use video.

 How many times have you scrolled through a website and clicked on a link only to find yourself smack dab in the middle of a 404 error page?
 Doh!
-Not only are you met with a message that makes you think you broke the Internet, but usually no clear next step to get you back on the right path.
+Not only are you met with a message that makes you think you broke the Internet, but usually there’s no clear next step to get you back on the right path.

 We can all agree that getting a 404 error page can be a frustrating roadblock for website visitors.
 It might not seem like that big a deal at first, but, according to tech talent recruitment company Toptal, “88% of online consumers are less likely to return to a site after a bad experience.”
 In short, you can pretty much say sayonara to anyone who runs into a 404 error page on your site with no immediate resolution on the table.

 A useful 404 page with a search box or links to top pages is a great starting point.
 But a 404 page with a video is an even better easter egg to surprise your website visitors and turn their bad experience into a delightful adventure.

 We’ve taken this approach at Wistia with our Lenny-inspired 404 page.
 We offer folks access to our main navigation to get back on track and promote an otherwise hidden Channel full of delightful Lenny videos.
 Awww!
 This is sneaky because the easter egg actually showcases our Channels product in a fun and non-intrusive way.